 During the year, both the Primary and Secondary Schools were involved in the SCISSA Competition (Sunshine Coast Independent Schools Sports Association).
-The College has its own Football Club competing in the Sunshine Coast Federation Competition and Netball Club competing in the SCNA competition and Equestrian Club.
-Academies in Tennis and Football are offered.
-Athletics, Cross country and Swimming carnivals were held and all students from Years Prep - 10 were engaged in Physical Education classes.
+The College has its own Football Club competing in the Sunshine Coast Federation Competition, Netball Club competing in the SCNA competition and Equestrian Club.
+Academies in Football, Netball and Basketball are offered.
+Athletics, cross country and swimming carnivals were held in modified formats due to COVID-19 and all students from Years Prep - 10 were engaged in Physical Education classes.
 Rugby 7's, Touch, Football, Basketball, Volleyball and Netball teams also competed in external competitions.
-Senior Sport sessions had a Personal Fitness focus for students not competing in SCISSA Competitions.
-These opportunities met the Federal Government requirement of at least 2 hours' physical activity per week while encouraging our students to keep physically active and adopt healthy lifestyles.
+Senior Sport sessions had a personal fitness focus for students not competing in SCISSA Competitions.
+Through these opportunities students have participated in at least 2 hours' physical activity per week while being encouraged to keep physically active and adopt healthy lifestyles.